 Alexis and Vista were thus both insiders representing the food bank but also outsiders to parts of the organization they sought to influence.
 By managing this insider/ outsider status, both worked to translate the stories, images, and ideas from this research in ways that could develop new sets of practices for the food bank and its partner pantries.
-In their paper on process lenge, described her desire to reintroduce pragmatism, Harney et al. (2016) explain the client back to the organization to ad- that inquiry "becomes part of an ongodress the "silent" stigma that continues to ing process of sustaining a local alliance persist-helping to clarify who they are, of organizations working together for the common good. . . .
+In their paper on process common good. . . .
 Pragmatism is a phi- others involved in this research.
-Lastly, losophy focused on practice" (p.
-318).
-That translation often required members of the is, inquiry is an approach that challenges research team to recognize and communius to think about our epistemological and cate the role of personal expertise as well as political practice as researchers and staff. each person's positionality relative to their Here Alexis and Vista point to a necessary institutional context.
-In all cases, translashift that must take place in the nonprofit tion meant grappling with differences in culture in order for this process to work: position, background, expectations, and The organization must acquire the ability experience that complicated efforts to jointto translate between its own multiple and ly develop new models for the food bank sometimes competing goals.
+Lastly, is, inquiry is an approach that challenges research team to recognize and communius to think about our epistemological and cate the role of personal expertise as well as Here Alexis and Vista point to a necessary institutional context.
+In all cases, translashift that must take place in the nonprofit tion meant grappling with differences in The organization must acquire the ability experience that complicated efforts to jointsometimes competing goals.